 Setup Google Classroom for Engagement

 Create topics on the Classwork page.
 Include emojis in the topic titles.
 Think about how students will be able to easily locate their work.
-How will they interact with the assignment?
+Consider how students will interact with the assignment?
 How will they interact with each other?
-How will they have choices?
+What choices will they have?

 Number Your Assignments